-Offering a training internship for Masters and Doctorate level counseling, psychology, and social work students
+Offering a training internship for Bachelors, Masters, and Doctorate level counseling, psychology, and social work students

 All placements are for a full school year for students in their advanced years of graduate level work.
 Supervision and training are provided by licensed mental health professionals.

 Supervision for interns is an interactive process intended to monitor the quality of client care, improve clinical skills and facilitate professional and personal growth.
 Interns can expect to explore client related concerns and receive timely feedback on their clinical interventions in a supportive and professional environment.
 Interns are exposed to MHA staff, clients, facilities, clinical tools and materials.
-The Counseling Services internship program is designed to improve counseling conceptualization, expand intervention skills and to increase a sense of professional identity.
+There are placement opportunities in three departments, to include Counseling Services, Walk-in Behavioral Health Services, and Crisis Hotline Services.
+The Crisis Services Division internship programs are designed to improve counseling conceptualization, expand intervention skills and to increase a sense of professional identity.

-Counseling Services provides one hour of individual and one hour of group clinical supervision per week for the duration of the placement.
-The Clinical Director will complete all evaluation/reference forms necessary to verify supervision and will report the interns’s performance to the appropriate academic institution, state licensing board, and/or national certification board for the purposes of credits, credentialing and/or licensure.
+All placements will be provided with one hour of individual and one hour of group clinical supervision per week for the duration of the placement.
+The Administrative Director will complete all evaluation/reference forms necessary to verify supervision and will report the intern’s performance to the appropriate academic institution, state licensing board, and/or national certification board for the purposes of credits, credentialing and/or licensure.

-To apply for the Graduate Internship Program in Counseling Services please submit a resume with a cover letter to:
+To apply for the Graduate Internship Program please submit a cover letter and resume to:

 Travis Walter, Mental Health Association of Frederick County